 In healthy doses, stress can be a good thing.
 Moderate stress can propel us to set goals and work harder.
-On the other hand, if our stress exceeds our ability to cope, it can rob us of health, happiness, and pleasure–on and off the job.
+On the other hand, if our stress exceeds our ability to cope, it can rob us of health, happiness, and pleasure.

 Recent statistics show that job related stressors can actually place some people at as great a risk for heart disease as that of cigarette smokers and those with high serum cholesterol.
 Stress in the work-place contributes to low morale, increased use of sick or mental health days, and reduced job performance.